 The Accessibility Research and Efficacy (ARE) team provides current and relevant research to drive Pearson’s accessibility efforts to meet our efficacy goals and eliminate risk related to accessibility.
-The ARE team conducts annual usability studies, coordinates collaborative research projects with internal and external organizations, and maintains a repository of current research regarding access to information and fair and equitable testing for people with disabilities.
+The ARE team manages the production of sign language translations of test items, manages film, interpreting, and captioning vendors, conducts annual usability studies, coordinates collaborative research projects with internal and external organizations, and maintains a repository of current research regarding access to information and fair and equitable testing for people with disabilities.

 Accessibility Research and Efficacy team members include:

 - Bobby Benefield: Senior Deaf and Hard of Hearing Specialist

 - Julie Grisham, M.Ed., MATC, CPACC: Senior Research Specialist

 - Melissa Lago-Jones, M.Ed.: Manager, Deaf and Hard of Hearing Services

 Manager: Matt Robinson, Ed.S., CPACC

 Serves as the primary contact for accessibility within Pearson VUE.
 Oversees a team of accessibility professionals that are responsible for the accessibility review of Pearson VUE products and forms.
 Provides guidance, support, and solutions to Pearson VUE clients, internal teams, and the assistive technology needs of test takers.
 Responsible for coordinating research efforts to increase the accessibility of VUE's products and services.
 Provides consultation services and training for clients who are interested in increasing the accessibility of their exams.